Cinefamily

-The Cinefamily was a non-profit cinematheque located in West Hollywood, California, at the historic Silent Movie Theatre.
+The Cinefamily was a non-profit cinematheque located in Beverly Grove, Los Angeles, at the historic Silent Movie Theatre.
 The Cinefamily's mission statement was to "reinvigorate the movie-going experience by fostering a spirit of community and a sense of discovery."

 Cinefamily followed a member-based ticketing system by which a tax-deductible donation provided universal access to all screenings and events.
 There was an individual ticket system in effect for non-members or those who did not make a pledge commitment.

 The Cinefamily was open from 2007 to 2017, when it closed due to a sexual harassment allegation.
 In 2019, the theatre was reopened as Fairfax Cinema.
 The next year, clothing company Brain Dead announced that they would be leasing the space under the name Brain Dead Studios.

 History

+The complex originally opened in 1942 as The Silent Movie Theater by silent film collector John Hampton and his wife Dorothy.
+Until its closure due to low attendance in 1979, Hampton had the largest private collection of silent films, which he exclusively projected in his theater.
+A year after Hampton's death, the Silent Movie Theater reopened in 1991 and remained active until January 1997 when the theater's owner, Lawrence Austin, was murdered.

 In 2007, Hadrian Belove (co-founder of Cinefile Video, a specialty video store), along with Sammy Harkham (co-owner of the nearby Family Bookstore) and his brother Dan, founded the Cinefamily, which officially opened its doors on Halloween of 2007.